-The OnePlus 8 Pro runs Oxygen OS 10 out of the box, which is based on Android 10.
+During the initial review period, the OnePlus 8 Pro ran on Oxygen OS 10, which is based on Android 10.
 The software includes minimal bloatware, but you will find Netflix pre-installed.
 OnePlus has its own apps for some things, like messages, gallery, and the dialer, but defaults to Google for others such as Google Podcasts, Google News, and Google Duo.

 Oxygen OS supports some useful features, like a dedicated reading mode, gaming mode, and Zen Mode, which forces you to stop using your phone for a predetermined amount of time.

 OnePlus didn’t add any significant new features to Oxygen OS this time around.
 The biggest change is Dark Mode 2.0, which forces dark mode onto more apps including eBay, PayPal, Tinder, Google Pay, and Reddit.
 More apps will be supported in the future.

 For years now, OnePlus has had a great reputation when it comes to updating its phones.
 Throughout 2020 and into 2021, though, the company has started slipping up.
 The OnePlus 7 series, for example, didn’t get Android 11 until six months after its stable launch.
 Even then, that update was riddled with bugs.
 Monthly security patches are also coming slower for older models.

 The bottom line here is that Oxygen OS is a great operating system, but OnePlus isn’t doing upkeep as well as it used to.